 Before you sign up for an account on any marketplace, check the terms and conditions to make sure dropshipping is allowed.

-You’ll need to carefully compare a range of dropshipping suppliers to find a reliable partner for your business.
-Cost will be a major consideration, but you’ll also need to factor in the supplier’s track record and shipping times as well as its refunds and complaints handling processes.
+You should carefully compare a range of dropshipping suppliers to find a reliable partner for your business.
+Cost will be a major consideration, but it’s really important to also factor in the supplier’s track record and shipping times, as well as its refunds and complaints handling processes.
 Perhaps even more importantly, any supplier you choose must be a prompt and effective communicator.

 You can contact individual manufacturers and wholesalers directly, or find them using supplier directories like Worldwide Brands and SaleHoo.

 Check out the table below for details of some popular dropshipping supplier directories.

 Choosing a dropshipping supplier

 Use the following checklist of questions to help find the best dropshipping supplier for your needs.